FAQs

 It's risk-free: They guarantee claims are successfully submitted, or a full refund of their fees.

-Policy is that I will wait 15 minutes for your arrival into our session and will provide you with a reminder phone call after 5 minutes have passed.
-If 15 minutes have passed, after your scheduled appointment time, you will be charged the no-show fee of the full session price.
+• Policy is that I will wait 15 minutes for your arrival into our session.
+If 15 minutes have passed, after your scheduled appointment time, you will be charged the no-show fee of $95.